Rossella Erra

 Rossella Erra (born 30 June 1974 in Napoli) is an Italian economic advisor and television personality.
 Since 2020, she has been on the opinion leader of Ballando con le Stelle.

 Life and career

 Born in Napoli, Italy, in 1974, Erra took her degree in international economics and was an economic advisor.
 She started to participate in some television programs, but achieved wide popularity in 2020 as popular judge (tribuna del popolo) in the edition of Ballando con le Stelle.
 She has also appeared in several TV serials.

 Private life

-Rossella Erra is married to Attilio Russo, has a daughter and is Catholic.
+Rossella Erra is married to Attilio Russo, has a daughter, Beatrice, and is Catholic.